 - Please notify the technologist if you are pregnant or could be pregnant.

-- If necessary, you may be asked to change into a hospital gown to eliminate the chance of any clothing material, snaps, buttons, etc., from interfering with the image.
+- If necessary, you may be asked to change into a hospital gown or scrubs to eliminate the chance of any clothing material, snaps, buttons, or otherwise from interfering with the images taken.

 What to Expect During the Exam

 - Allow 5 - 15 minutes for the exam.

 - You will lie, sit or be positioned on an X-ray table by the technologist so your body is properly aligned for imaging.
 You will need to remain still and possibly hold your breath while the X-ray is being taken.